kubernetes-sigs/blob-csi-driver/deploy/example/blobfuse-mi/README.md

 az role assignment create --assignee-object-id "$mid" --role "Storage Blob Data Contributor" --scope "$said"
 ```

- - Retrieve the clientID for `AzureStorageIdentityClientID`.
-If you are using kubelet identity, the identity will be named {aks-cluster-name}-agentpool and located in the node resource group.
+ - Retrieve the clientID of managed identity.
+ > If you are using kubelet identity, the identity will be named `{aks-cluster-name}-agentpool` and located in the node resource group.
 ```bash
 AzureStorageIdentityClientID=`az identity list -g "$resourcegroup" --query "[?name == '$identityname'].clientId" -o tsv`
 ```

 ## Dynamic Provisioning
-- Ensure that the system-assigned identity of your cluster control plane has the `Storage Account Contributor role` for the storage account.
+- Ensure that the system-assigned identity of your cluster control plane has been assigned the `Storage Blob Data Contributor` role for the storage account.
- > if the storage account is created by the driver, then you need to grant `Storage Account Contributor` role to the resource group where the storage account is located
+ > if the storage account is created by the driver, then you need to grant `Storage Blob Data Contributor` role on the resource group where the storage account is located

- > AKS cluster control plane identity already has `Contributor` role on the node resource group by default.

 1. Create a storage class
     ```yml